kb-dk/repository-mirror/INSTALL.md

 You need for building

-* the Maven build tool
+* the Maven build tool, version 3 or better

 For running it you need